ezenisek/CodeSamples/README.md

 a new class with the specifics for that type of login can be written and plugged in.

+### jQuery Pop Note
+A for fun project that turned into a useful feature for Meastro, Pop Note is a jQuery plug-in that, along with the proper server side code, allows a user to create a virtual post-it note on the screen where they can write comments or thoughts.
+The note is persistent, so it stays where it's put across sessions, and it can be shared with other users.

 ### LIFT (Limited Instant File Transfer)
 This is a module I developed for Drupal 7 to allow users to upload a file and notify someone that the file is available for download.
 The module is built to